Proposals To Ban Fracking Could Hurt Democrats In Key States

 "I get this question, literally, all the time, especially from people in my parent's generation," she says.
 Freiwald says those who ask are "hyper-obsessed" with finding a candidate who can beat Trump, but she thinks there are larger issues to consider, such as climate change.

 "I just hear them being scared, and I hear them not knowing the full scale of the crisis we are facing."

 Scientists warn that carbon emissions must be reduced dramatically, and quickly, to avoid the worst effects of climate change.
 For Freiwald and her fellow activists, the solution is a complete transition from fossil fuels.

+There are some actions a president could take to limit fracking, especially on federal land and in federal waters.
+But a complete ban likely would require congressional action, and that would be difficult, especially if Republicans control one or both houses of congress.

-The oil industry has taken notice.
+Still, the oil industry has taken notice of the Democrats' proposals.
 Ads from the American Petroleum Institute tout the environmental benefits of expanding natural gas for electricity generation, since it emits about half the carbon emissions as coal.
 Other ads explicitly call on voters to oppose fracking bans.

 The U.S. Chamber of Commerce commissioned a study that predicts job losses that would come with a fracking ban.
 "The first five years or so, you're going to lose 19 million jobs around the country," says Marty Durbin, president of the Chamber's Global Energy Institute.